BennuAshes/ionic-feature-template/README.md

 ## Other
 Ionic View seems neat.
 A little suspicious it's free, but it seems clean and great
+Notes:
-Note: The commit was tested on an S4 not an S3
+* Was tested on an S4 not an S3
+* ionic seems to have issues with controllerAs property on ui-router state, but a workaround is to use the controller: 'Controller as vm' syntax

 ## TODO
 * gulp w/ babel for ES6 support